neileshc/kmeans/README.md

 # kmeans
-Sklern Kmeans implementation for finding elbow and centroids based on optimum number of clusters
+Sklearn Kmeans implementation for finding elbow and centroids based on optimum number of clusters

 - Upload data using XL, you can use CSV or any other data format
 - Does scatter plot to get feel of data